evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 # Grant iac-ws2-api-b-mi managed identity with get secret permission at iac-ws2-<YOUR-NAME>-api-b-kv keyvault
 az keyvault set-policy -g iac-ws2-rg -n iac-ws2-<YOUR-NAME>-api-b-kv --secret-permissions get --object-id ${OBJECT_ID}
 ```
-## Task #4 - create an AzureIdentity and AzureIdentityBinding
+For Azure managed identity, we need to create a corresponding kubernetes `AzureIdentity` and `AzureIdentityBinding` resources.

 ```bash
 # Create an AzureIdentity in your cluster that references the identity you created above: